atandrit/atandrit/README.md

 I am regularly learning new things and brushing up my skills.

-I am willing to work on free-lance projects.

 ## About Me

-- 🏫 I am currently in my third year of study.
+- 🏫 I am currently in my fourth year of study.
 - 💻 I have a strong interest in software development and programming.
 - 🌱 I am constantly learning and expanding my knowledge in various fields of computer science.
 - 🤖 I am particularly interested in artificial intelligence.